hl7au/au-fhir-ps/input/pagecontent/aucdi.md

 AUCDI defines data groups comprising one or more data elements and references clinical terminology concepts, forming the foundation of a common language to allow systems to exchange semantically accurate data more efficiently.
 AUCDI defines clinical requirements for the data required to support the provision of care, exchange, aggregation for analysis, and to support clinical decision support.
 AUCDI may define requirements that are future focussed and as yet do not align with system implementation of the clinical concept.

-AU PS is a technical specification that addresses constraints and obligations on data representation for exchange.
-AU PS enables system data to be mapped to an agreed FHIR format, produced, and consumed by systems in Australia.
+AU PS is a technical specification that addresses constraints and obligations on data representation for generation, exchange, and consumption of patient summaries in the Australian healthcare context.
+AU PS enables system data to be mapped to an agreed FHIR format for systems in Australia.

   <div>
     <img src="aucdi2ps.png" alt="AUCDI and AU Patient Summary Development Approach" style="width:55%"/>